Information & Support

 You will be required to spend the same amount of time in recovery regardless of the anaethetic administered.
 You can expect to be more alert after the local anaesthetic and the twilight anaesthetic.
 It is important that you have nothing to eat, drink or smoke for a certain period of time before the abortion, and that you do not use any recreational drugs or take medication you haven’t mentioned to the clinic.
 Anything injected or taken orally before the abortion could have an adverse effect on you after the anaesthetic has been administered, and the doctor may decide not to proceed with the abortion.

 An abortion later in the pregnancy remains a safe procedure when performed by a trained medical practitioner.
-However a different procedure technique and timeframe applies for abortions after about fourteen weeks.
-Some clinics emphasise that it is up to the doctor’s discretion whether they will provide a second trimester abortion.
+However a different procedure technique and timeframe applies for abortions after twelve weeks.

 Vacuum curettage: up to 14 weeks gestation